5-7 June 2020

-This will be Helen Chadwick’s sixth singing weekend at Hill Cottage Retreat Centre, set in the tranquil countryside of mid-Wales.
+This will be Helen Chadwick’s seventh singing weekend at Hill Cottage Retreat Centre, set in the tranquil countryside of mid-Wales.
 If you have taken part, seen or just heard about her workshops and performances this residential weekend provides a unique opportunity for you to be part of a group of singers led by Helen.

 Helen’s songs are uplifting with beautiful harmonies and inspiring lyrics.
 Her workshops are focused and fun, challenging without pressure, joyful and committed, empowering and relaxed.

 An ability to blend and sing in tune is welcomed.
 There will be some opportunities for singing one voice to a part for those who enjoy doing so, but it is not an essential skill for the workshop.
 In the main we will work all together.

 Helen Chadwick has been leading choirs and singing workshops for over 30 years and has written around 400 songs for theatre, concerts and community singing events.

 “Chadwick…an exquisite find” – THE GUARDIAN “that brilliant bard” – THE INDEPENDENT “Pierces the heart” – EVENING STANDARD

 A singer, songwriter, composer, performance creator, ethnomusicologist and voice coach, with a background in theatre, Helen writes unaccompanied songs for voices and creates solo and group performances with Helen Chadwick Song Theatre.
 Some performance projects involve community engagement.

 “to sing her haunting melodies, taught by her, is an unforgettable and moving experience… her vast body of work…and her beautiful voice provide a strong creative ground for any singer to grow and thrive”